firebase/firebase-js-sdk/docs-devsite/firestore_.persistentsingletabmanager.md

 {% endcomment %}

 # PersistentSingleTabManager interface
-A tab manager supportting only one tab, no synchronization will be performed across tabs.
+A tab manager supporting only one tab, no synchronization will be performed across tabs.

 <b>Signature:</b>